Wilfrid: Childhood and early education

 Wilfrid was born in Northumbria around 633.
 James Fraser argues that Wilfrid's family were aristocrats from Deira, pointing out that most of Wilfrid's early contacts were from that area.
 A conflict with his stepmother when he was about 14 years old drove Wilfrid to leave home, probably without his father's consent.
 Wilfrid's background is never explicitly described as noble, but the king's retainers were frequent guests at his father's house, and on leaving home Wilfrid equipped his party with horses and clothes fit for a royal court.

 Queen Eanflæd became Wilfrid's patroness following his arrival at the court of her husband, King Oswiu.
 She sent him to study under Cudda, formerly one of her husband's retainers, but by that time in about 648 a monk on the island of Lindisfarne.
 The monastery on the island had recently been founded by Aidan, who had been instrumental in converting Northumbria to Christianity.
 At Lindisfarne Wilfrid is said to have "learned the whole Psalter by heart and several books".
 Wilfrid studied at Lindisfarne for a few years before going to the Kentish king's court at Canterbury in 652, where he stayed with relatives of Queen Eanflæd.
-The queen had given Wilfrid a letter of introduction to pass to her cousin, King Eorcenberht, in order to ensure that Wilfrid was received by the king.
+The queen had given Wilfrid a letter of introduction to pass to her cousin, King Eorcenberht, to ensure that Wilfrid was received by the king.
 While in Kent, Wilfrid's career was advanced by Eanflæd's cousin Hlothere, who was later the King of Kent from 673 to 685.
 The Kentish court included a number of visiting clergymen at that time, including Benedict Biscop, a noted missionary.
 Wilfrid appears to have spent about a year in Kent, but the exact chronology is uncertain.